• Skip to primary navigation

 • Fruit Chaat | Indian Fruit Chaat Recipe

-Indian Train Fruit Chaat
+Indian Train Chaat

 Growing up in India, we used to travel by train to go to our family and relatives' homes.
 Train vendors sold chopped-up apples or pears with a sprinkle of dried mango powder, red chili powder, and salt.